algorandfoundation/beaker/blog/blog.md

 When you start writing a contract, how do you structure the program logic?
 How do you handle inputs and outputs from the contract?

-A very common pattern is something like:
+A very common pattern for writing the approval program in PyTeal is something like:

 ```py